arapulido/katacoda-scenarios/datadog-operator/step2.md

 `kubectl create secret generic datadog-secret --from-literal api-key=$DD_API_KEY --from-literal app-key=$DD_APP_KEY`{{execute}}

-Let's deploy now the Datadog node agent.
+Let's deploy now the Datadog node agent and cluster agent.
 Open the configuration we are going to apply and review it a bit `dd-operator-configs/datadog-agent-basic.yaml`{{open}}.
 Can you see the relation between the secret we just created and that configuration?

+The [Datadog Node Agent](https://docs.datadoghq.com/agent/kubernetes/) will gather system metrics from all your Kubernetes nodes and will collect metrics, logs and traces from the containers running on each of the nodes.

+The [Datadog Cluster Agent](https://docs.datadoghq.com/agent/cluster_agent/) provides a streamlined, centralized approach to collecting cluster level monitoring data.
+By acting as a proxy between the API server and node-based Agents, the Cluster Agent helps to alleviate server load.
+It also relays cluster level metadata to node-based Agents, allowing them to enrich the metadata of locally collected metrics.

+The Cluster Agent is also required to enable the [Kubernetes resources view](https://docs.datadoghq.com/infrastructure/livecontainers/?tab=helm#kubernetes-resources-view) in the Live Containers page.
+We will enable that view in this step as well.

-Let's apply it:
+Let's apply the configuration:

 `kubectl apply -f dd-operator-configs/datadog-agent-basic.yaml`{{execute}}